haritech007/json-viewer/README.md

 # react-json-viewer
 JSON explorer built with react.
 An assigment given by Saucelabs for interview.
+Demo url https://haritech007.github.io/json-viewer/

 ### Run the application on local environment
 1. Clone the repository